-- Don't water them except - In extended drought, may justify giving extra water in winter, but - oaks evolved with California's droughts. - Don't plant within their drip line if at all possible. - Don't rake up their leaves they are mulch.
+- Don't water them except - In extended drought, may justify giving extra water in winter, but oaks evolved with California's droughts. - Don't plant within their drip line if at all possible.
+Or plant only drought tolerant natives. - Don't rake up their leaves they are mulch and their decay leads to the return of vital nutrients to the tree.